Helps manage stock levels effectively by identifying items to reorder, ensuring a smooth flow of materials and minimizing waste.

 Best-in-class inventory management practices don’t guess how much stock to buy, and they keep a steady flow of raw materials, work-in-progress items, and finished goods.

-One of the significant KPI, Inventory analytics offers is that you can easily understand the Material(s) that need to be Reordered so that you can complete services that are scheduled or Pending.
+One of the significant metric, Inventory analytics offers is that you can easily understand the Material(s) that need to be Reordered so that you can complete services that are scheduled or Pending.

 This helps you to focus on business execution seamlessly.
 You can quickly export the list that needs to be reordered.